morinlab/tools-morinlab/docker/Readme.md

 # Using the Docker Cancer Genomics Galaxy flavor

+#Background
-#The Dockerfile provided here should allow you to build your own image based on the extremely useful [Galaxy-stable Docker image](https://github.com/bgruening/docker-galaxy-stable) maintained by Björn Grüning
+The Dockerfile provided here should allow you to build your own image based on the extremely useful [Galaxy-stable Docker image](https://github.com/bgruening/docker-galaxy-stable) maintained by Björn Grüning.

 ###If you succeed:
 After a successful build, you should see an output similar to the following: